johnfilo/solace-samples-java/_docs/request-reply.md

 ---
 layout: post
 title: Request/Reply (Java)
+order: 3
 ---

 This tutorial outlines both roles in the request-response message exchange pattern.
 It will show you how to act as the client by creating a request, sending it and waiting for the response.
 It will also show you how to act as the server by receiving incoming requests, creating a reply and sending it back to the client.
-It builds on the basic concepts introduced in [publish/subscribe tutorial](http://dev.solacesystems.com/docs/get-started/publish-subscribe_java/).
+It builds on the basic concepts introduced in [publish/subscribe tutorial]({{ site.baseurl }}/docs/publish-subscribe).

 ![](http://2vs7bv4aq50r1hyri14a8xkf.wpengine.netdna-cdn.com/wp-content/uploads/2015/08/request-reply.png)